 As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:

-- Acting as aggressively as possible against him/her

-- Throwing items and improvising weapons
+- Acting as aggressively as possible against him/her. - Throwing items and improvising weapons to use against the person. - Yelling. - Committing to your actions.

-- Yelling

-- Committing to your actions